-The term rate is not sufficiently defined to be useful for reporting data (Figure 7).
-The inconsistency of the meanings of rate becomes fully apparent when considering Galileo Galilei's famous principle, that 'bodies of different weight all fall at the same rate (have a constant acceleration)' (Coopersmith 2010).
+The term rate is not adequately defined to be useful for reporting data.
+The inconsistency of the meanings of rate becomes apparent when considering Galileo Galilei's famous principle, that 'bodies of different weight all fall at the same rate (have a constant acceleration)' (Coopersmith 2010).
+A rate may be an extensive quantity, which is a flow, I, when expressed per object (per number of cells or organisms) or per chamber (per system).
+'System' is defined as the open or closed chamber of the measuring device.
+A rate is a flux, J, when expressed as a size-specific quantity (Figure 7A; Box 2).